 Home of the purple sand and probably my favorite beach in the entire state, Pfieffer Beach, accessible by a one lane road, is a must visit.
 These beach has no sign and is easy to miss so read my post linked below to get there.
 I mean, I can’t imagine you haven’t seen the above rock in a guidebook somewhere, so make sure you check it out.

 McWay Waterfall & Beach

-This is the famous area where the waterfall literally falls directly onto the sand.
-You can’t actually go down to it without getting a ticket but you can take in the views from afar.
+McWay Falls is the famous attraction where the waterfall literally falls directly onto the sand.
+You can’t actually go down to it without getting a ticket, but you can take in the views from afar.

-A great waterfall hike that is easily accessible via a 2 mile hike from Pfeiffer State Park.
+Pfeiffer Falls is a great waterfall hike that is easily accessible via a 2-mile hike from Pfeiffer State Park.

 One of the beautiful hikes in Limekiln State Park, this lush forest adventure takes you to a stunning, split waterfall.

 Another hidden spot along the coast, this hike leads to a beautiful cove that will seem like something out of a dream.
 It also features an old unique tunnel that was literally blown out of the rock face to give access to the cove.

 This trail leads away from McWay Waterfall and into the forest.
 I often compare it to a trip into a fairy wonderland as it is insanely beautiful.